Qazeer/InfoSec-Notes/General/Ports_scan.md

 ### Asynchronous and stateless ports scan

-The tools `ZMap`, `MASSCAN` and `Unicornscan` can be used to quickly scan massive IP ranges.
+The tools `ZMap`, `MASSCAN`, `RustScan`, and `Unicornscan` can be used to quickly scan massive IP ranges.
 For instance, `MASSCAN` can scan the all the IPv4’s of the Internet in less than 6 minutes.

 `MASSCAN` uses a default rate of 100 packets/second and supports `nmap` like options.